 Santa Barbara South Coast Real Estate Update

 A limited supply of available properties along the South Coast of Santa Barbara County is keeping values higher than one might expect as compared to many inland areas of California and most areas of the United States.
-While the appreciation rate along the South Coast has softened, there are still a few areas where multiple offers are possible, but they have become few and far between.
-On the South Coast of Santa Barbara County as of June 6th there were 423 active House/PUD listings (up from 378 in May) and 114 active Condominium listings available for purchase (down from 125 in May).
-Generally, there is much more inventory available in the higher price ranges than in the lower ranges as 168 (39.7%) of the 423 active House/PUD listings are located in Montecito and Hope Ranch.
-Compare these low totals to the years 2007 to 2011 when the total number of available listings ranged between 734 and 1,026.
+The appreciation rate along the South Coast has softened and multiple offer situations are now few and far between.
+On the South Coast of Santa Barbara County as of January 2nd there were 268 active House/PUD listings (down from 336 in December and 400 in November) and 76 active Condominium listings available for sale (down from 87 in December and 103 in November).
+Seasonally the total number of listings go down in the winter, but there is much more inventory available in the higher price ranges than in the lower ranges as 123 (45.9%) of the 268 active House/PUD listings are located in Montecito and Hope Ranch.
+Compare these available listing totals to the years 2007 to 2011 when the total number of available listings ranged between 734 and 1,026.
 Historically the highest number of available listings along the South Coast was recorded in June of 1992 when there were 1,297 listings available for sale!

-Of the 192 sales in May 2019 there were 108 sales over $1,000,000 which equates to 56% of the total sales, up from 53.9% in April.
-The South Coast of Santa Barbara is not an inexpensive place to purchase real estate as compared to most areas of the United States, but again many people will pay more to live and invest in Santa Barbara.
-According to Forbes the national average for all cash sales is about 20%; of the 165 sales on the South Coast of Santa Barbara County in April 2019 (they latest monthly data available), 26% were cash transactions.
+Of the 168 Multiple Listing System sales in December 2019, 102 sold for over $1,000,000 which equates to 60.7% of the total MLS sales.
+The coastal areas of California are not inexpensive places to purchase real estate as compared to most areas of the United States, but again many people will pay more to live and invest in areas like Santa Barbara.
+According to Forbes the national average for all cash real estate sales averages 20%; on the South Coast in December 2019, 15.5% of the MLS sales were for cash.

-Historically the highest January-May median sales price recorded on the Santa Barbara South Coast was recorded in 2007 at $1,031,500.
-The May 2019 median sales price was $1,042,500.
-The current median sales price has now been hovering just below or just above the historic high for most of 2017, 2018 and now 2019.
+Historically the highest Year-to-Date median sales price recorded on the Santa Barbara South Coast was recorded in 2007 at $1,031,500.
+The November 2019 Year-to-Date median sales price was $1,020,000.
+The current median sales price has been hovering just below or just above the historic high for most of 2017, 2018 and now most of the way into 2019.
 This is an indication of a leveling off in market values along the South Coast of Santa Barbara.

-The ramifications of the Federal tax cuts, planned increase in government spending, limits on mortgage interest deductions, rising insurance premiums, the trade tensions between China and Europe, the Federal $10,000 limit on State tax deductions and the memories of the fire damage & debris flows in Montecito are a concern to many Buyers along the South Coast of Santa Barbara.
-The median sales priced Santa Barbara home would translate to a real estate tax of $14,190 per year.
-Only time will tell how these new tax rules will play out and how they will affect our real estate values in the long run.
-Supply and demand dynamics have and will affect the South Coast of the Santa Barbara Real Estate Market for a long time to come.
+Still the ramifications of the Federal tax cuts, planned increase in government spending, limits on mortgage interest deductions, rising insurance premiums, recent stock market corrections, trade tensions between China, Canada and Europe, the Federal $10,000 limit on State tax deductions and the memories of the fire damage & debris flows in Montecito are a concern to many Buyers along the South Coast of Santa Barbara.
+The median sales priced Santa Barbara home would translate to a real estate tax of $15,000+/- per year.
+Only time will tell how all these external and internal influences will play out and how they will affect Santa Barbara neighborhood values in the future.
+As always, supply and demand dynamics have and will affect the South Coast of the Santa Barbara Real Estate Market for a long time to come.